OpenSextant/SolrTextTagger/README.md

       </lst>
     </requestHandler>

- * field: The field that represents the corpus to match on, as described above.
+ * `field`: The field that represents the corpus to match on, as described above.
- * fq: (optional) A query that matches a subset of documents for name matching.
+ * `fq`: (optional) A query that matches a subset of documents for name matching.

-Also, ensure that your solrconfig.xml has a codecFactory defined like this:
+Also, to enable custom so-called postings formats, ensure that your solrconfig.xml has a codecFactory defined like this:

     <codecFactory name="CodecFactory" class="solr.SchemaCodecFactory" />

-That's usually the case in Solr 5.
-It enables us to set the postingsFormat.

 ## Usage